Cutting Costs and Improving Health

 This Greek Revival home in Belfast, Maine was built in 1842.
 Even with the thermostat set at a moderate level, it took 1500 gallons of oil, 150 gallons of propane, and “a whole lot of money” to heat the place.
 There were shallow puddles in the basement whenever it rained hard, which of course encouraged black mold.

-Mike and Lee Silverton suspected that to bring their home’s performance up to manageable proportions would stir “a nest of hornets,” but they couldn’t ignore the rising cost of oil and off-putting basement conditions.
+Mike and Lee suspected that to bring their home’s performance up to manageable proportions would stir “a nest of hornets,” but they couldn’t ignore the rising cost of oil and off-putting basement conditions.
 When they took into account their wet, moldy basement, unhealthy indoor air, and Lee’s respiratory problems, they knew they needed to do something.

-Energy Advisor Ham Niles used a blower door test to evaluate air leakage and an infrared survey to identify areas of heat loss where insulation was missing.
+Evergreen's Energy Advisor used a blower door test to evaluate air leakage and an infrared survey to identify areas of heat loss where insulation was missing.
 Computer energy modeling helped to quantify the savings from improvements in the attic, basement, and sidewalls.
 However, the home’s ultimate longevity depended on dealing with the moisture issues.

 In the basement, Evergreen Home Performance installed a vapor barrier to keep moisture outside the building envelope.
-Affixed to the foundation walls with spray foam insulation, slipped under appliances and support posts, and topped with a new concrete slab, the barrier creates a clean capillary break.
+Affixed to the foundation walls with spray foam insulation, slipped under appliances and support posts, and topped with a new concrete slab, the barrier creates a capillary break.
 The basement has been transformed from a damp, uninviting place to a clean, dry space.

 In the sidewalls and attic, dense-packed cellulose reduced air leakage and heat loss and improved the home’s thermal envelope.
 Double-plastered walls and the discovery of knob-and-tube wiring complicated this stage of the project, but Mike and Lee were pleased that the crew “kept working around it, and through it, and finished the job.”